PowerShell/Community-Blog/Posts/2021/11/tfl-formatenumeration.md

 **A:** Use the `$FormatEnumerationLimit` variable.

 This query is one I hear in many PowerShell support forums, and I have encountered this issue a lot over the years.
-What happens is that you issue a command to return objects.
+What happens is that you issue a command to return objects, for example `Get-Process`.
-PowerShell returns the requested objects with properties that are arrays of objects, not a single property value.
+The `Get-*` cmdlets return objects which can contain properties that are arrays of values, not just a single value.
 When you pipe those objects to `Format-Table`, by default, PowerShell only shows you the first four.

 Let me illustrate what this looks like (by default):